 15. Zurich, Switzerland

-Swiss citizen Tina Turner has called the small town of Küsnacht overlooking Lake Zurich home since the mid ‘90s.
-Meanwhile, Dame Julie Andrews is enjoying her retirement in Gstaad, about two hours away.
+Swiss citizen Tina Turner has called the small town of Küsnacht home since the mid 1990s, while Dame Julie Andrews is enjoying her retirement in Gstaad, about two hours away.

 16. Tuscany, Italy

-Resident retiree Sting is proud to call himself a “Tuscan farmer,” personally caring for his 740-acre property near Florence.
+Resident retiree Sting is proud to call himself a “Tuscan farmer," and he personally cares for his 740-acre property near Florence.

 17. Missoula, Montana, US

 Famous retirees are heading to Montana for a taste of the Wild West.
 Retired late night host David Letterman lives here on his ranch, and Peter Fonda also is a resident.

-Real estate is mostly made up of single family homes for sale and for rent, but there are a few affordable rental apartment communities sprinkled throughout the state.
+Real estate is mostly made up of single-family homes for sale and for rent, but there are a few affordable rental apartment communities sprinkled throughout the state.

 18. New Jersey, US

 Former Daily Show host and best-selling author Jon Stewart and his wife Tracey have retired to a historic farmstead in New Jersey.

-19. Petworth, West Sussex
+19. Petworth, West Sussex, UK